guhls/airflow/docs/dags_documentations/covid19_data_modeling.md

-# Fill some data of data.gov to a table in AWS Athena
+# Populate some data of data.gov to a table in AWS Athena

 ![flowchart_of_the_pipe](https://docs.google.com/uc?id=1PjAHf-yNlwsnR1Wqt4l7vj3MeVgZ-bCM)